Simon Goodwin: Melbourne Football Club

 On 18 September 2014, Goodwin signed a five-year contract with the Melbourne Football Club.
 He served for two years as an assistant coach under senior coach Paul Roos before taking over as senior coach for three years from 2017 in a succession plan.
 After a ninth-place finish in 2017, Goodwin led the club to its first finals series in twelve years in 2018.
 Melbourne reached the preliminary final, where they lost to eventual premiers West Coast by sixty-six points at Optus Stadium.

 After falling to second-last in 2019 and narrowly missing out on the finals in the shortened 2020 season, Melbourne under Goodwin surged forward in 2021, winning their first nine games, their best unbeaten start to a season since 1956, and never finished a round lower than fourth on the ladder.
 Melbourne won their first minor premiership since 1964 — then their most recent premiership season — and advanced to their first Grand Final since 2000, prior to which Goodwin was named AFLCA Coach of the Year.
 In the 2021 AFL Grand Final against the Western Bulldogs, Goodwin's Demons started well, but faltered in the second and early in the third quarter and trailed by as much as nineteen points.
 Melbourne then put together a massive turnaround, scoring the next twelve goals en route to a 74-point victory, claiming their thirteenth flag and ending their 57-year premiership drought.

 Melbourne's premiership success prompted several in the football media industry to canvass the possibility of a "dynasty side" capable of winning multiple premierships.
 Under Goodwin the side registered top-four finishes in both 2022 and 2023 and qualified for finals, though on both occasions were defeated in straight sets, becoming the first club to suffer the fate since the top-eight finals system was adopted in 2000.
 During this time there were several media reports of poor culture and illicit drug misuse within the club published, though Goodwin flatly denied allegations he had engaged in such conduct.

 Following poor on-field results in the 2024 season in which the club failed to qualify for finals, and in the 2025 season, following a continuation of consistent poor on-field results where the club sat in twelve position on the ladder with seven wins and thirteen losses, the board sacked Goodwin as senior coach of Melbourne Football Club on August 4, 2025, after Round 21, 2025 in the middle of the 2025 AFL season, despite him having one year left to run on his contract.
 Goodwin was then replaced by assistant coach Troy Chaplin as caretaker senior coach of Melbourne Football Club for the remainder of the 2025 AFL season.

 Sydney Swans

-On September 19, 2025, Goodwin was announced as the Sydney Swan's Director of Coaching & Performance for the 2026 AFL season.
+On September 19, 2025, Goodwin was announced as the Sydney Swans' Director of Coaching and Performance for the 2026 AFL season under senior coach Dean Cox.